ggercek/image_compare/README.rst

     * NRMSE: Good for detecting small changes especially if color is important (hue changes), the only problem is the results are not symmetrical, meaning nrmse(image1, image2) is not equal to nrmse(image2, image1), it generates pretty close results, but needs further study.
-    * Dhash and PHash are good measurements
+    * DHash and PHash are good measurements
     * WHash: good for detecting similar color schemes
     * Need more study about PHash and AvgHash